wolffshots/wolffserial-rs/README.md

 # todo
 - [ ] rebrand with generalised utility
 - [ ] timeout to retry on disconnect
+- [ ] add initial example tests